orb-lang/helm/doc/md/helm/repr/token.md

 Creates a `Token` from the given string, color value, and optional table of configuration options, which will be copied directly onto the token\.
 Relevant options include:
-\-  event: A string indicating that this token is special in some way\-\- a separator, the beginning or end of an indented section, a line from a \_\_repr function, etc\.
+-  event: A string indicating that this token is special in some way\-\- a separator, the beginning or end of an indented section, a line from a \_\_repr function, etc\.
-\-  wrappable: Should this token be subject to wrapping in the middle, or should it be moved entirely to the next line if it doesn't fit?
+-  wrappable: Should this token be subject to wrapping in the middle, or should it be moved entirely to the next line if it doesn't fit?
     Also triggers a number of other bits of behavior\-\-see below\.
-\-  total\_disp: If str contains zero\-width sequences \(e\.g\. color escapes\),
+-  total\_disp: If str contains zero\-width sequences \(e\.g\. color escapes\),
     calling code should indicate the correct total displacement of the string\.
-   Note that this does not mix well with =wrappable= and =:split\(\)=, which need to know the displacement of each codepoint\.
+    Note that this does not mix well with `wrappable` and `:split()`, which need to know the displacement of each codepoint\.
 Re\-parsing color escapes is a possible future enhancement\.

 Extra `wrappable` behavior:
-\-  Breaks the string up with =codepoints\(\)= and records a displacement value for each codepoint\.
+-  Breaks the string up with `codepoints()` and records a displacement value for each codepoint\.
-\-  Converts nonprinting characters and quotation marks to their escaped forms, with the =escapes= property indicating which characters this has been done to\.
+-  Converts nonprinting characters and quotation marks to their escaped forms, with the `escapes` property indicating which characters this has been done to\.
-\-  Wraps the string in \(un\-escaped\) quotation marks if it consists entirely of space characters \(or is empty\)\.
+-  Wraps the string in \(un\-escaped\) quotation marks if it consists entirely of space characters \(or is empty\)\.

 If `str` is nil, returns a blank `Token`\.